IRFM/D0FUS/README.md

 python D0FUS.py
 ```

-Execute, uou'll then be prompted to select an input file
+Execute, you'll then be prompted to select an input file.

+### Script Integration

 You can also import and use D0FUS modules in your own scripts: